colinjdm/lowtemp/README.md

 #### Next Steps

-There are several changes that I intend to make to this program.
-One is the ability to input any location (via ZIP code or possibly address) and see a weather graph, rather than hardcoding my own address.

-Secondly, I'd like to implement a backup API in case weather.gov is down.
+In the future, I'd like to implement a backup weather API in case weather.gov is down.

-Lastly, I may implement the Forecast as its own class.
+Also, I may implement the Forecast as its own class.
 This wouldn't affect the usability of the program, but might allow easier modification in the future.